News - Comments

 himself!
 It's a fun idea, but it's too silly and far fetched for my liking.
 It's

 book has a little more charisma than the one featured in Snake Plissken Chronicles.
-This comic book only lasted one issue and I think

 I speak for most fans that it was for the better.